mchaput/whoosh/README.txt

 software Houdini.
 Side Effects Software Inc. graciously agreed to open-source the code.

-This software is licensed under the terms of the Apache License version 2.
+This software is licensed under the terms of the simplified BSD (A.K.A. "two clause" or "FreeBSD") license.
 See LICENSE.txt for information.

 Installing Whoosh
 =================